spiral/docs/http/request-response.md

 > Attention, you are **not allowed** to use `ServerRequestInterface` as constructor injection in singletons.

-Once request is obtained you can use all read methods available per [PSR-7 Standard](https://www.php-fig.org/psr/psr-7/).
+Once the request obtained, you can use it to all read methods available per [PSR-7 Standard](https://www.php-fig.org/psr/psr-7/).

 ## InputManager
-Alternatively you can use context-manager `Spiral\Http\Request\InputManager` which can be stored inside singleton services/controllers and always point to current user request.
-This object provides a number of user-friendly methods to read the incoming data.
+Alternatively, you can use context-manager `Spiral\Http\Request\InputManager`, which can be stored inside singleton services/controllers and always point to the current user request.
+This object provides several user-friendly methods to read the incoming data.

 ```php